Spectral Analysis of Proton Eigenfunctions in Crystalline Environments: Introduction

-In \cite{gamberale2023numerical}, we recall the Hamiltonian for this model and employ canonical transformations of the photon field operators to diagonalize the photonic term.
-That work succinctly summarizes key findings from \cite{gamberale2023coherent} in a self-consistent manner, and then describes some numerical simulations showing the occurrence of a quantum phase transition for small values of $N$, also in the presence of dissipation.
+In \cite{gamberale2023numerical}, we recall the Hamiltonian of our model and the canonical transformations of the photon field operators used to diagonalize the photonic term.
+That work succinctly summarizes key findings from \cite{gamberale2023coherent} in a self-consistent manner, and presents numerical simulations showing the occurrence of a quantum phase transition for small values of $N_s$, also in the presence of dissipation.